Incense: En no Sho (Circle)

 The density, color, as well as the shape of this incense stick, (it’s square-cut) leads me to think that this incense stick probably contains charcoal.

 Upon lighting this incense stick, it becomes apparent to me that this is going to be a milder kyara blend, then say, Shoyeido’s Shokaku incense.
 Of course, Shokaku is a bit more expensive then this particular kyara blend.
 At the same time, it seems very smooth and well-balanced.
-You can smell the lovely bitterness of the Vietnamese kyara, but it does seem to be a little mellowed out by the accompanying ingredients.
+You can smell the lovely bitterness of the Vietnamese kyara and the sweetness of the sandalwood, but it does seem to be a little mellowed out by the accompanying ingredients.
 This seems to be typical of the Gyokoshodo style.

 While ‘listening’ to the incense, I eventually began to pick up some overtones of dark fruit.
 This was very interesting.